Health Information Technology

 - Health Information Technician (HI61) Certificate

-Please also view our Health Technologies page for documentation about our Competitive Admissions policies.
+Please also view our Health Technologies Division page for documentation about our Competitive Admissions policies.

-For Academic Year 2017 HIMT at GNTC compiled the following results:
+For Academic Year 2020 the Health Information Management (HIMT) program at GNTC compiled the following results:

-- 25 of 30 graduates passed the RHIT credentialing exam on the first attempt.
+- 5 of 7 graduates passed the RHIT credentialing exam on the first attempt, for a pass rate of 71.43%.

 For further information regarding the accreditation status of the HIMT program at GNTC, visit the Commission on Accreditation for Health Informatics and Information Management (CAHIIM) website.